brglabs/phpadr-dockerized/README.md

 ## Help

-For more hel execute the following command:
+For more help execute the following command:
 ```
 ./phpadr.sh <command> --help
 ```